Turtle382/LOZ-minecraft-dragons/README.md

-# Legend of Zelda Skins – Isle of Berk Mod Add-on
+# Legend of Zelda variants

-This pack adds **Legend of Zelda** themed skins to several dragons in the **Isle of Berk Minecraft mod**.
-Choose your favorite Zelda character and summon them into your world, ready to fly!
+this adds legend of zelda characters to play with still being worked on
 ---

 ## Skins by Dragon Type